-- 4.3 The Local Plan includes clear guidance on where co-living developments would be supported in principle, stating the following in Policy HO3.6: - "New student and co-living and non-self-contained accommodation will be supported where it is located within the Core Development Area, or within 800 metres of a railway station located in the Core Development Area." - 4.4 This sets clear parameters for where co-living development is considered to be acceptable and therefore no additional guidance over and above this is thought to be necessary in this document. - 4.5 It should be noted however that a scheme being located within a location considered acceptable in Policy HO3.6 of the Local Plan does not automatically mean it will be approved.
+4.3 The Local Plan includes clear guidance on where co-living developments would be supported in principle, stating the following in Policy HO3.6:

+"New student and co-living and non-self-contained accommodation will be supported where it is located within the Core Development Area, or within 800 metres of a railway station located in the Core Development Area."

+- 4.4 This sets clear parameters for where co-living development is considered acceptable and therefore no additional guidance over and above this is thought to be necessary in this document. - 4.5 It should be noted, however, that a scheme being located in accordance with Policy HO3.6 of the Local Plan does not automatically mean it will be approved.
 Proposals will be assessed on a case by case basis against the other criteria and policies in the Local Plan and against the planning guidance in this SPD to ensure that schemes will provide high quality living standards and that they are well designed.